baileyherbert/envato.js/README.md

 #### Look up a single item

 Returns all details of a particular item on Envato Market.
+Returns `undefined` if the item is not found.

 ```js
 let item = await client.catalog.getItem(123456);